agamba/electron/contextBridge-example/README.md

 - The preload.js file in responsible of exposing nodejs modules to Electron's Renderer Process.
 For this reason, this file has access to **require** method
 - This file must define the Inter-Process Communication(IPC) API that will be used by the **renderer.js** file

+## renderer.js

+- this file contains the js functmionality specific to the renderer process.
+- in this context there is no access to nodejs modules
+- the functions in this file have access to the API exposed to the rendered process in the file **preload.js**

 ## index.html